eddmann/eddmann.github.io/_posts/2022/2022-06-03-solving-the-advent-of-code-2021-calendar-on-a-raspberry-pi-pico.md

 ---
 layout: post
 title: 'Solving the Advent of Code 2021 calendar on a Raspberry Pi Pico'
-meta: 'Exploring how many Advent of Code 2021 solutions can run on a Raspberry Pi Pico using C and C++'
+meta: 'Exploring how many Advent of Code 2021 solutions can run on a Raspberry Pi Pico using C and C++.'
 tags: c advent-of-code pico
 ---